amritvirsinghx/AWS-Scribble/README.md

 ## AWS-Scribble
-This repository is refernece for Cloud infrastructure practices, primarly focuing on AWS.
+This repository is reference for Cloud infrastructure practices, primarly focuing on AWS.
 If you are just starting to experiment with AWS, you can take reference.
 I will add more content as I go along exporing web services like Athena, Glue and Deploying cloud infrastucture as code via Terraform.

 ![](https://www.cloudoye.com/images/blog/aws-page-banner.png)